 Our work approaches discerning just how embryonic migratory cells respond to microenvironmental cues and whether an understanding of those cues might help predict invasive behaviors.
 The early embryonic hindbrain region uses a complex set of signaling mechanisms to control and guide the invasion of the neural crest (ref recent reviews).
 Extrinsic signals within the various microenvironments through which migrating neural crest cells travel appear to regulate the gene expression profile of cells and create distinct subregions within the neural crest multicellular stream.
 Subregions of cranial neural crest cells isolated and analyzed during migration toward and colonization of the branchial arches have distinct gene expression profiles that cluster in similarity depending on stream position and have 4 characteristic patterns (Fig. 1,2).
 These measurements demonstrate that neural crest cells are dynamically responsive to different microenvironmental cues and suggest that an understanding of these signals may provide insight into the invasive abilities of multicellular stream migration.

-One key question was what is the size of the lead cell population required to guide the proper migration of the entire multicellular stream?
-Our previous computational model and qPCR analysis showed proper neural crest migration required at least two separate cell populations (leaders/trailers) with distinct cell phenotype and genotype (McLennan et al., 2012).
+One key question was: What is the size of the lead cell population required to guide the proper migration of the entire multicellular stream?
+Our previous computational model and qPCR analysis showed proper neural crest migration required at least two separate cell populations (leaders/trailers) with distinct cell phenotype and genotype (McLennan, Dyson et al., 2012).
 If the number of lead cells was reduced, we would expect to observe a reduction in the migratory efficiency of a multicellular stream.
 Likewise, if the lead cells were restricted to the invasive front, we would expect alterations to the stream since guidance information transfer to trailing cells would be less efficient.
 However, we were able to show that the furthest distance migrated was insensitive to the number of lead cells.
 Even a few lead cells could migrate as far as the entire multicellular stream.
 This suggests that only a few lead cells with guidance information are required for proper stream migration.

 Single cell analysis of lead neural crest cells provided further insights into the molecular characteristics of the lead population.
 Our single cell analysis led to the identification of neural crest cell trailblazers (Fig. 6).
 Trailblazers are defined as highly migratory neural crest cells at the very front of the stream with no other cells in front of them.
 The trailblazers have a molecular signature that is distinct from the rest of the migratory stream (Fig. 11).
 This signature includes genes involved in cell-cell adhesion (CDH7, CDH11, CTNNB1, and PKP2), cell-extracellular matix (ECM) adhesion (ITGB5), differentiation (NEDD9, NOTCH1, SNAI2), guidance (CCR9, CXCR1, CXCR4, CXCR7.
 EphB1, EphB3), proliferation (BAMBI) as well as cell shape dynamics (AQP1).
 Importantly, neural crest cells with this trailblazer molecular signature were exclusively localized to the front of the migratory stream.